Aliases for PARP10 Gene

 GeneCards Summary for PARP10 Gene

 PARP10 (Poly(ADP-Ribose) Polymerase Family Member 10) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Diseases associated with PARP10 include Diphtheria and Arthrogryposis, Renal Dysfunction, And Cholestasis 1.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Granzyme Pathway.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and K63-linked polyubiquitin modification-dependent protein binding.
 An important paralog of this gene is PARP14.

 Poly (ADP-ribose) polymerase (PARP) catalyzes the post-translational modification of proteins by the addition of multiple ADP-ribose moieties.
 PARP transfers ADP-ribose from nicotinamide dinucleotide (NAD) to Glu/Asp residues on the substrate protein.